writememe/blog.danielteycheney.com/content/posts/makefiles-with-gcp.md

 +++
 # Makefiles with GCP

-_This post will explore my first attempt at creating and using a Makefile to create a Google Cloud Platform (GCP) lab solution._
+_This post will explore my first attempt at creating and using a Makefile to create a Google Cloud Platform (GCP) lab solution.
+The specifics of GCP are not detailed in this post._

 ## Background